dlu-ch/dlb/doc/ex.rst

       A filesystem object that is an output dependencies is treated as modified be the redo if it is a non-explicit dependency or if it is a explicit dependency that was replaced with `context.replace_output()`.

+      Raises :exc:`python:RuntimeError` on the attempt to enter a new :class:`dlb.ex.Context` as a context manager or to modify the :term:`active context`.

       Return ``True`` if the next run this :term:`tool instance` should perform a :term:`redo`, regardless of the necessity according to its dependencies.